The Ending Changes Everything

 - Seitokai no Ichizon: The introduction of the bullying victim Nakameguro lead to some interesting revelations on Sugisaki's side, shedding a completely new light on the relationship between him and the girls as well as his desire to create a harem.

 - Death Note: Another Note.
 Naomi Misora is conscripted by L to solve a series of murders in Los Angeles.
 She's joined in her investigation by a mysterious young man with messy hair, white skin and bags under his eyes using the pseudonym "Ryuzaki" - must be L, right?
-The ending reveals the man is actually the murderer, Beyond Birthday, who is obsessed with L and modelled his appearance on him.
+The ending reveals the man is actually the murderer, Beyond Birthday, who is obsessed with L and modeled his appearance on him.
 This leads to a lot of Fridge Horror considering Naomi's interactions with him throughout the book.

 - Paranoia Agent begins with Tsukiko Sagi being attacked by a mysterious, baseball-bat-wielding assailant.
 The attacker, Shonen Bat, then begins to strike various other victims.
 Turns out that the first attack was faked by Tsukiko herself in order to relieve some of the pressure she was put under on her job.
 Unfortunately, Shonen Bat spread like a particularly violent meme, and it has a life of its own now...

 - Panty & Stocking with Garterbelt: "I'm a demon."
 That's Stocking, Panty's sister.
 After she returned from Heaven.
 Who then promptly slices Panty up into 666 pieces.
 Also, the Big Bad wasn't slain by the duo's Wave Motion Gun.
-The fandom reaction was...
-Severe.
+The fandom reaction was... severe.

 - The final volume of Scott Pilgrim definitely forces the reader to question the validity of the story the previous five told.
 Gideon Graves revealed to Scott that he has tampered with his memories as Scott's real ones were "boring."